Skip to main content

 Advisory Board:

-Paula Ávila-Guillén (president)
+Paula Ávila-Guillén (President)

-Mandy Van Deven.
+Mandy Van Deven

 She has led multiple global initiatives in Southeast and South Asia, Latin America, the Caribbean, West Africa, Europe, and the United States and has training in management, racial inequalities, and feminism.
 She currently serves as an international consultant in philanthropy and narrative work.